telerik/ajax-docs/controls/radiobuttonlist/design-time.md

 # Design Time

-The Smart Tag of **RadCheckBox** (**Figure 1**) lets you configure your control or quickly get help.
-You can display the Smart Tag by right clicking on a **RadCheckBox** control and choosing "Show Smart Tag", or clicking the small rightward-pointing arrow located in the upper right corner of the control.
+The Smart Tag of **RadRadioButtonList** (**Figure 1**) lets you configure your control or quickly get help.
+You can display the Smart Tag by right clicking on a **RadRadioButtonList** control and choosing "Show Smart Tag", or clicking the small rightward-pointing arrow located in the upper right corner of the control.

->caption Figure 1: RadCheckBox's smart tag.
+>caption Figure 1: RadRadioButtonList's smart tag.

 ![button-smart-tag](images/checkbox-smart-tag.png)